GSA/challenges-and-prizes/_historical-challenges/generation-nano-small-science-superheroes.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: '<b><em>You are invited to compete in "Generation Nano: Small Science, Superheroes," a competition that asks individual high school students to submit an original idea for a superhero, using modern nanotechnology research to inspire unique "gear" for their hero.
+description: '<p><b><em>You are invited to compete in "Generation Nano: Small Science, Superheroes," a competition that asks individual high school students to submit an original idea for a superhero, using modern nanotechnology research to inspire unique "gear" for their hero.
 Students will submit a short written entry, as well as a short video or comic, that illustrates their superhero''s nanotechnology-enabled gear.
-Winners will receive cash prizes and the opportunity to showcase their creation at the 2016 USA Science &amp; Engineering Festival in Washington, D.C.</em></b>    The idea of the superhero armed with their fantastical powers has served to mesmerize the world for nearly a century.
+Winners will receive cash prizes and the opportunity to showcase their creation at the 2016 USA Science &amp; Engineering Festival in Washington, D.C.</em></b></p>    <p>The idea of the superhero armed with their fantastical powers has served to mesmerize the world for nearly a century.
 The ability to fly, cling to walls with bare hands, and see with X-ray vision is popularly interpreted as a supposition based on no solid foundation.
 Often, superhero abilities appear magical rather than being grounded in science and technology.
-As we make advances in nanotechnology and materials research, we''re discovering that superhero powers may not be that farfetched.
-Through nanotechnology applications like targeted drugs, self-assembled nanodevices, molecular motors, graphene in electrical supercapacitors, and artificial red blood cells, we may not have to wait until that fateful day we''re bitten by a radioactive spider in order to become superhuman!
-The National Science Foundation (NSF) and the National Nanotechnology Initiative (NNI) are excited to introduce "Generation Nano: Small Science, Superheroes!"
+As we make advances in nanotechnology and materials research, we''re discovering that superhero powers may not be that farfetched.</p> <p>Through nanotechnology applications like targeted drugs, self-assembled nanodevices, molecular motors, graphene in electrical supercapacitors, and artificial red blood cells, we may not have to wait until that fateful day we''re bitten by a radioactive spider in order to become superhuman!</p>    <p>The National Science Foundation (NSF) and the National Nanotechnology Initiative (NNI) are excited to introduce "Generation Nano: Small Science, Superheroes!"
 This competition asks high school students to design a costume, gadget, vehicle or other gear for an original superhero that uses technology extrapolated